Cheche

 The decision to offer a tasting menu alongside the à la carte is a positioning statement as much as it is a service option.
 Along the Castelldefels seafront, tasting menus are not the norm.
 They require a kitchen with the confidence and consistency to execute a fixed sequence, and they signal to the diner that the restaurant wants to be evaluated on cumulative effect rather than on a single dish ordered at random.
 Spain's most ambitious kitchens, from El Celler de Can Roca in Girona to Cocina Hermanos Torres in Barcelona, have built their identities around the tasting format.
 Cheche is not operating at that register, but the presence of a tasting menu option pulls it into a different conversational category from its neighbours on the promenade.

 For diners weighing Cheche against a day trip into Barcelona for dinner, the calculation involves more than cuisine.
-The city's upper mid-range and fine dining addresses, including Cocina Hermanos Torres, require advance booking, longer travel times, and in some cases a more formal dress code.
-Cheche's seafront setting and Castelldefels's accessibility from central Barcelona via the suburban rail network (roughly 35 minutes from Sants station) places it as a credible option for a longer lunch that does not require a full day's commitment.
+Barcelona's upper mid-range and fine dining addresses require advance booking, longer travel times, and in some cases a more formal dress code.
+Cheche's seafront setting and Castelldefels's accessibility from central Barcelona via the suburban rail network make it a credible option for a longer lunch that does not require a full day's commitment.

 Summer on the Passeig Marítim

-The seasonal dynamics of Castelldefels are not subtle.
-From June through September the beach town operates at a different pace and volume than the rest of the year, drawing both Barcelona residents seeking proximity to the sea and international visitors using the city as a base.
+From June through September the beach town operates at a different pace and volume than the rest of the year.
 Restaurant demand on the seafront compresses into a relatively short window, and the restaurants that hold up across that window are those with sufficient kitchen depth and supply relationships to maintain consistency when covers are high and produce quality can vary with temperature and market demand.

 The emphasis on a glass-enclosed cold room becomes particularly relevant in this context.
 Proper cold-chain management for fish and shellfish is more operationally demanding in July and August than in cooler months, and a kitchen that makes that infrastructure visible is one that has thought about the problem.
 Summer is also when the open kitchen format is most legible to diners: you can watch the kitchen's composure under pressure, which tells you something a menu description cannot.